maisara011/Desktop-notifier-/README.md

 * Python 3
 * [plyer](https://github.com/kivy/plyer) – for sending notifications
-* (Optional) `tkinter` – if GUI is implemented
+* tkinter – if GUI is implemented

-Example `notifier.py`:

-python
-from plyer import notification

-notification.notify(
-    title="Hello!",
-    message="This is your desktop notification.",
-    timeout=10
-)